Bored Panda works better on our iPhone app

 • Father's history of abuse verified, allowing daughter to get protection visa.

-While they were believed to have died by suicide after losing financial support from their family, the exact cause of their deaths has not been conclusively determined after their body remains were found in Sydney, Australia.
+While they were believed to have died by suicide after losing financial support from their family, the exact cause of their deaths has not been conclusively determined after their remains were found in Sydney, Australia.

-Photographs of the late Asra Abdullah Alsehli and Amaal Abdullah Alsehli were used to make lethal threats by a father
+Photographs of the late Asra Abdullah Alsehli and Amaal Abdullah Alsehli were used by a father to make lethal threats

 Image credits: ciprian/stock.adobe.com (Not the actual photo)

-The father asked his daughter, whose identity has also remained anonymous, in a text message if the photos of the Alsehli sisters scared her as he wrote: “It’s going to become real, I swear to God I’m going to slaughter you, bury you and no one will know, I’m coming soon and will see you.”
+The father asked his daughter—whose identity has also remained anonymous—in a text message if the photos of the Alsehli sisters scared her, as he wrote: “It’s going to become real, I swear to God I’m going to slaughter you, bury you and no one will know, I’m coming soon and will see you.”

 ADVERTISEMENT